RADIO NOISE CALCULATOR

 20:00 - 24:00

-... and converted to a matched and loss-free short monopole antenna (length << 0.1 λ) over a perfectly conductive radial network, which to this day is the reference antenna in ITU publications.
-Finally, a spherical harmonic analysis was applied to this data, which resulted in a set of coefficients from which the median value of the noise figure Fam [dB(kTob)] of the reference antenna and its statistical variance can be calculated as a function of geographical latitude and longitude, season, time block and frequency.
+... and converted to a matched and lossless short monopole antenna (length << 0.1 λ) over a perfectly conductive radial network, which to this day is the reference antenna in ITU publications.
+Finally, a spherical harmonic analysis was applied to this data, which resulted in a set of coefficients from which the median value of the effective antenna noise figure Fam [dB(kTob)] of the reference antenna caused by external noise and its statistical variance can be calculated as a function of geographical latitude and longitude, season, time block and frequency.

 As early as 1964, before the measurements were completed, the ITU published CCIR Report 322 "Worldwide Distribution and Characteristics of Atmospheric Radio Noise" with 24 (4 seasons x 6 time blocks) isoline maps and diagrams showing these values for any point on the earth's surface and any frequency between 10 KHz and 30 MHz.
 Lucas and Harper developed a numerical representation of Report 322 in 1965 based on the 1 MHz maps instead of the original data points from which the maps were created, which resulted in an average error of about 2 dB and a maximum error of about 10 dB compared to the maps.
-In 1970, Zacharisen and Jones developed numerical "maps" from the original data and in 1982 Sailors and Brown developed a simplified numerical model for minicomputers.
+In 1970, Zacharisen and Jones developed numerical maps from the original data and in 1982 Sailors and Brown developed a simplified numerical model for minicomputers.
 This 1964 report only considered the data collected between July 1957 and October 1961, but it was reprinted in 1983 as CCIR Report 322-2 with revised text and under a different title, but with the same atmospheric noise data.

 Later, data from the 16 original stations were available until 1966, and additional data were available for many years from 10 stations in the then USSR and from Thailand until 1968.
 The new locations were: